gasparka/thesis/docs/4_examples.rst

     Synthesis result of ``DCRemoval(window_len=4)`` (Intel Quartus RTL viewer)

-In a real application, one would want to use this component with larger ``window_len``.
+In a real application, one would want to use this component with a larger ``window_len``.
 Here 4 was chosen to keep the synthesis result simple.
 For example, using ``window_len=64`` gives much better cutoff frequency (:numref:`dc_comp`);
 FIR filter with the same performance would require hundreds of taps :cite:`dcremoval_lyons`.